AnantharamanLab/METABOLIC/README.md

 #### <a name="quick_install"></a> Quick Installation:

-For steps 2-8, we provide a "run_to_setup.sh" script along with the data downloaded from the GitHub for easy setup of dependent databases.
+We provide a "run_to_setup.sh" script along with the data downloaded from the GitHub for easy setup of dependent databases.
 This can be run by using the following command:
 ```
 sh run_to_setup.sh
 ```